bparanj/coding-skill/_posts/2019-08-15-big-o-analysis.md

 ### Superlinear O(n*log(n))

-Most of the sorting operate in "n log n" time.
+Most of the sorting operate in (n log n) time.
 This includes popular sorting algorithms like quicksort, mergesort or heapsort.
-Actually, quicksort is O(n2) time in the worst-case scenario generally.
+Actually, quicksort is O(n<sup>2</sup> time in the worst-case scenario generally.

 ### Quadratic or Cubic / Polynomial O(n<sup>2</sup>) or O(n<sup>3</sup>)